joshhebb/tridion-publish-mirror/README.md

 * If the transaction should be mirrored in the target publications, the extension initiates a publish or unpublish in each of the target publications.
 * The publishing instructions are mirrored exactly.

+Configurations exist to also force setting some of the advanced publishing settings, including publishing the minor and in-workflow versions (-v0).
+See the configuration section below.

 ## Config
 The extension is configured with an accompanying DLL file, which is loaded as an EXE configuration - **Tridion.Events.config**.

 - **SourcePublications** - comma-separated list of publication titles for all publications which should initiate publish mirroring
 - **TargetPublications** - comma-separated list of publication titles for publications should publishing should be mirrored to
+- **PublishLoggingEnabled** - indicate whether or not all publish & unpublish transactions should be logged
+- **ForcePublishToChildPublications** - indicate whether the advanced setting should be set to force publishing to all child publications
+- **ForcePublishWorkflowVersion** - indicate whether the advanced setting should be set to publish in-workflow versions
-- **OnlyMirrorIfPublishToChildrenSelected** - indicate whether or not publish mirroring should happen only if the setting 'Also publish/unpublish in child publications' is set to true
+- **ForcePublishMinorVersion** - indicate whether the advanced setting should be set to publish minor versions

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>